Cassel Apiary & Produce homestead

 We found a cool 18 acre parcel (including 2 acre pond) with a geodesic dome home, a broken down pony barn, a pole barn with a chicken run and a nice 3 car garage in Southwest Pennsylvania.
 We bought the farm, literally in Spring 2017.

 WE LOVE the private nature of this place.
-We do NOT love the connectivity/ technology challenge issues but… we can make do.
+We do NOT love the connectivity/technology challenge issues but… we can make do.
 We understand fiber optic lines may be coming our way.
 This will be something to celebrate if that happens.

 Our Pittsburgh friends think we are a little off to attempt this MUCH deep into middle age, but when they finally do get themselves here and look around, eyes widened, mouth agape, they have come up with some amusing observations.
 We live in a GROOVY Hippie House, have a new pilgrim lifestyle and everyone enjoys taking home gifts from the farm!

-With this site and little restaurant and store, I want to show you there is a better and more delicious not to mention healthier way of living that is quite fulfilling!!!!
-Yes it is a lot of work and there are times I get so exhausted, I can’t imagine keeping on at the pace it takes from April through October, but after a cup of herbal tea or glass of homemade wine or mead and a little rest, I’m ready to keep going.
+With this site and little restaurant and store, I want to show you there is a better and more delicious not to mention healthier way of eating and living that is quite fulfilling!!!!
+Yes, it is a lot of work and there are times I get so exhausted, I can’t imagine keeping on at the pace needed to accomplish everything that needs done, but after a cup of herbal tea or glass of homemade wine or mead and a little rest, I’m ready to keep going.